ray-project/ray/doc/source/train/user-guides/persistent-storage.rst

 If you were training a stable diffusion model, you could save some sample generated images every so often as a training artifact.

-By default, the worker's current working directory is set to the local version of the "trial directory."
+By default, Ray Train changes the current working directory of each worker to be inside the run's :ref:`local staging directory <train-local-staging-dir>`.
-For example, this would be ``~/ray_results/experiment_name/TorchTrainer_46367_00000_0_...`` in the example above.
+This way, all distributed training workers share the same absolute path as the working directory.
-See :ref:`below <train-working-directory>` for how to disable this change in the working directory, if you want your training workers to keep their original working directories.
+See :ref:`below <train-working-directory>` for how to disable this default behavior, which is useful if you want your training workers to keep their original working directories.

 If :class:`RunConfig(SyncConfig(sync_artifacts=True)) <ray.train.SyncConfig>`, then
 all artifacts saved in this directory will be persisted to storage.